Rss Feed

 Interview

 Where did you learn about bees?
-From beekeepers and scientists who study the secret life of bees.
+I was given a beehive for my birthday, and I learned from beekeepers and scientists who study the secret life of bees.
 I read fantastic books like Sweetness and Light by Hattie Ellis.
-Her quote at the start of Sting sums up the book – every tiny creature is vital – everything is connected.
+Her quote at the start of Sting sums up the book: every tiny creature is vital – everything is connected.

 Children’s Comments: